paleo-data/paleo-data.github.io/collections/_how-to-guides/how-to-get-started-in-symbiota.md

 ## How to participate
 If you manage a fossil collection and would like to use this portal to manage your specimen data, first carefully review the portal's [community guidelines](https://paleo.symbiota.org/portal/includes/usagepolicy.php).
 If the portal seems suitable for your needs after reviewing this information, please complete [this form](https://forms.gle/VGH9Rqg4ujpNcj1C8).
 Once your responses are received, someone from the [Steering Committee](https://paleo.symbiota.org/portal/misc/contacts.php) will be in touch.

+Data contributors are **strongly** encouraged to participate in the [Paleo Data Working Group](https://paleo-data.github.io/) (aka "PDWG"), a community of practice for paleontological collections and informatics professionals who aim to develop and promote best practices for managing and digitizing fossil specimens.
+Learn how to participate in PDWG [here](https://paleo-data.github.io/#how-to-get-involved).

+## Project context
+_Content forthcoming!_

 {: .notice--info }
 📃 Prospective data providers may wish to reference the complete directory of [Symbiota portals](https://symbiota.org/symbiota-portals).